Table of Contents

 6 Tips for Staying Under Budget when Estimating Home Construction Costs

 What does it cost to build a home in today’s market?
-Though there will be a range of regional differences, most builders will have direct expenses of around $85 per square foot for a residence, which when combined with overhead and profits will increase to $100 to $155 per square foot, according to the National Association of Home Builders.
-When your customers are considering a custom-designed home, that cost will probably increase, mainly because the builder is unable to maximize their own savings through bulk purchases and cookie-cutter building processes found in subdivision construction.
+Though there will be a range of regional differences, most builders see an average of $250 per square foot for single-family home construction, according to data from Cumming.
+When your customers are considering a custom-designed home, that cost will probably increase, mainly because the builder is unable to maximize their own savings through bulk purchases and cookie-cutter building processes found in planned development construction.

-When you’re working with eager new customers, there are a number of directions you can use to help ensure that they’re getting what they want while staying within budget.
+When you’re working with eager new customers, there are a number of directions you can use to help ensure that they’re getting what they want in a home, all while staying within budget.

 - Pin down a specific floor plan.
 Your customers may come in saying they just want something general, but having them commit to a specific floor plan helps protect everyone’s interests in the process.